Inbestigator/dressed/www/content/guide/getting-started.md

 ## Ping command

 To create a command, all you have to do is create a file within `src/commands`.
-The command will be named after the file, so for this we'll name it `ping.ts`.
+The command will be named after the file, so in this case we'll name it `ping.ts`.

 Command handlers in Dressed are exported as the default function from your file.